Jason Stackhouse: Episode 7: "May Be the Last Time"

+Episode 8: "Almost Home"

 Later that night, Jason, Hoyt, and Bridget look through Hoyt's photo album.
 When Bridget casually brings up kids, Hoyt becomes upset that Bridget would think about children when he is grieving for his mother.
 Bridget apologizes but is interrupted by Jason, who has received multiple picture messages of Adilyn, Wade, and Jessica from Violet, who has them all tied up and gagged.
 Jason quickly leaves but not without Bridget, who is growing frustrated at Hoyt for not listening to what she has to suggest.
-Jason tries to convince her to stay and Hoyt apologizes, but Bridget refuses to not come along.
+Jason tries to convince her to stay, and Hoyt apologizes, but Bridget refuses to come along.
 Jason reluctantly takes her to Violet's house.
 At the house, he gives a gun to Bridget to protect herself while he goes inside to investigate.
 Only minutes after he steps inside the house, he is abducted by an angry Violet, who puts him in a room where Wade, Adilyn, and Jessica are being held prisoners.
-Violet threatens to torture all of them before she breaks down and confesses that she only wanted Jason to love her completely.
+Violet threatens to torture all of them before she breaks down and confesses that she only wants Jason to love her completely.
 Before she can finish, she is shot by Hoyt and meets the true death.
 Hoyt frees everybody and makes up with Bridget, who is following close behind.
 Jessica is surprised to see Hoyt and they rekindle some of their old romance.
-Bridget talks to Jason afterwards, who appears quite sad.
-She asks him if Jessica is his girlfriend, to which he says he doesn't really know what to call her.
+Bridget talks to Jason afterward, who appears quite sad.
+She asks him if Jessica is his girlfriend, to which he says he doesn't know what to call her.
 Jason drives Jessica home that night, where Jessica shares that her relationship with Jason has been one of the only things in her life recently that hasn't been confusing, and that he has always been there for her.
-Jason confesses that he loves spending time with Jessica but he feels that they are in a bubble when they are together.
+Jason confesses that he loves spending time with Jessica, but he feels that they are in a bubble when they are together.
 He doesn't know what to call that.
-Jessica calls it a beautiful friendship, before giving him a kiss and heading off.
+Jessica calls it a beautiful friendship, before Kissing him and heading off.